wavemaker/docs/learn/on-premise/welcome.md

 ### 1. WaveMaker Studio

-WaveMaker is a rich low-code design studio with over 80 widgets that work out-of-the-box for modern end-to-end application development with team collaboration.
+WaveMaker is a low-code platform with over 80 widgets that work out-of-the-box to build modern end-to-end application development with team collaboration.
 To learn more about working with WaveMaker Studio, see [Getting Started with WaveMaker](/learn/documentation-reference).

 ### 2. WaveMaker Cloud